apollo

 Article Banner

-From stagnant air to increased pollution levels, it can get difficult to breathe properly when it is hot all around.
-The body requires more oxygen to maintain the internal temperature during extreme weather conditions (excessive heat or cold), affecting lung function and resulting in deep or rapid breathing (hyperpnea).
-Scientific research has shown different effects of hot weather on breathing, some of which include:
+From low-wind speeds to increased air pollution levels, hot weather can make it difficult to breathe properly.
+The body requires more oxygen to regulate internal temperature during extreme heat, impacting lung function and leading to deep or rapid breathing (hyperpnea).
+Scientific research has highlighted several ways hot weather affects breathing, including:

-● A study published in the journal Respiratory Physiology & Neurobiology concluded that hot air induces airway irritation and cough in people suffering from allergic rhinitis (inflammatory disease of upper airways).
-The reason behind this was believed to be the activation of the thermal sensors present on the nerves of the larynx (voice box) and the upper airways.
+• Airway Irritation: A study published in the journal Respiratory Physiology & Neurobiology found that hot air induces airway irritation and cough in individuals with allergic rhinitis.
+This is due to the activation of thermal sensors on the nerves of the larynx and upper airways.

-● Another research published in the European Respiratory Journal stated that breathing in hot air causes inflammation in the airways and also causes the airways to contract (bronchoconstriction), resulting in shortness of breath.
+• Airway Inflammation and Bronchoconstriction: Research in the European Respiratory Journal revealed that breathing in hot air causes airway inflammation and bronchoconstriction, leading to shortness of breath.

-● In hot weather, people sweat more and tend to suffer from dehydration.
-This can dry out the nasal passage, bronchial tubes, and lungs, resulting in shortness of breath.
+• Dehydration: Hot weather increases sweating and can lead to dehydration, drying out the nasal passages, bronchial tubes, and lungs, resulting in shortness of breath.

 How to take care of the lungs during hot weather?

-2. Stay updated about the weather conditions: Check the weather (temperature and humidity levels), pollen counts in the air, and the air quality index (AQI) before going out.
-Do not go out of the house if there are high pollen and particulate matter levels in the air as they can combine with heat and induce cough and wheezing, especially for those suffering from respiratory illnesses.
-If you do need to go out, wear a face mask to prevent the inhalation of pollutants and pollens.
+Check the weather forecast, pollen counts, and air quality index (AQI) before going outside.
+High levels of pollen and particulate matter can combine with heat to induce coughing and wheezing, especially for those with respiratory illnesses.
+If you need to go out, wear a face mask to prevent inhaling pollutants and pollen.

-3. Plan your day accordingly: Avoid going out during the warmest time of the day, which is normally between 11 am and 3 pm.
-Plan the work or activities either in the early morning or evening when the air gets a little cooler.
+Avoid going out during the warmest part of the day, typically between 11 am and 3 pm.
+Schedule activities for early morning or evening when the air is cooler.

-7. Make necessary dietary changes: Keep hydrating yourself by drinking plenty of water.
-Eat foods with high water content such as watermelon, musk melon, mango, and cucumbers.
+Drink plenty of water and consume foods with high water content such as watermelon, muskmelon, mango, and cucumbers to stay hydrated.

-8. Keep your body cool: Take frequent showers if you feel overheated.
-Cover yourself with a shrug, hat or scarf, or use an umbrella when outdoors.
+Take frequent showers if you feel overheated.
+Use a shrug, hat, scarf, or umbrella when outdoors to protect yourself from the sun.

 Takeaway

-Hot weather and heat waves can affect everyone but people with pre-existing lung conditions are at increased risk for adverse effects and health issues.
+Hot weather can affect everyone, but people with pre-existing lung conditions are at increased risk for adverse effects and health issues.
+The breathing problem in hot weather can exacerbate these conditions, leading to significant discomfort.
 Therefore, such individuals must keep themselves properly hydrated by drinking lots of water and avoid getting exposed to hot weather.
-People suffering from respiratory illnesses must contact their doctor if they experience an exacerbation of their symptoms.
+If you experience difficulty breathing in hot weather, or notice shortness of breath in hot weather, it is crucial to take preventive measures.
+People suffering from respiratory illnesses should contact their doctor if they experience an exacerbation of their symptoms, as shortness of breath hot weather can be particularly dangerous.

 For any questions on lungs and breathing, you can: